gingerbeardm0n/Funds_Transferring_App/capstone/README.md

 ## Use cases

+### Required Use Cases
+You should attempt to complete all of the following required use cases.

 1. **[COMPLETE]** As a user of the system, I need to be able to register myself with a username and password.
    1. A new registered user starts with an initial balance of 1,000 TE Bucks.
    2. The ability to register has been provided in your starter code.